 SegWit (Segregated Witness) was a major upgrade for Bitcoin.
-The code was released in 2015, and Segwit finally went live on Bitcoin on August 24, 2017.
+The code was released in 2015, and Segwit finally went live on Bitcoin in August 2017.

 SegWit improves Bitcoin and fixes a number of bugs.
 The main features of Segwit are described in detail below.